michaeldelago/snackbar/README.md

 ### Why write your own bar when there's so many available?

-It felt like it'd be fun to do, and I wanted a practical project for common lisp.
+It felt like it'd be fun to do, and I wanted a somewhat practical project for common lisp.

+There's a previous iteration of this project, written in python

 ### Do you accept contributions to this project?